-d) To develop introductory skills in use of programme media.
+- d) To develop introductory skills in use of programme media. - e) To develop skills in report writing and use of supervision.

 - Orientation Lectures given by the Faculty to the concept and importance of Social Work Practicum in Social Work Education; Different components of Social Work Practicum from first to final semester of the BSW Course; Roles and responsibilities of the Student, Faculty Supervisor and Agency Supervisor; the need and significance of Orientation Visits; and purpose and types recording in Social Work Practicum. - Orientation Visits to various governmental and non-governmental settings of Social Work Practice organized by the Faculty at the beginning of the Course. - Structured Experiences Laboratory (SEL) to help students understand and practice various skills required for effective practice of Fieldwork Practicum.